wavefrontHQ/docs/pages/doc/opentelemetry_tracing.md

   <br/>For example, on Linux, Mac, and Windows, open the [`wavefront.conf`](proxies_configuring.html#proxy-file-paths) file, add the line `otlpGrpcListenerPorts=4317`, and save the file.
 1. Configure your application to send trace data to the Wavefront Proxy.
     {% include note.html content="By default, OpenTelemetry SDKs send data over gRPC to `http://localhost:4317`." %}
-1. Explore the trace data sent to Tanzu Observability using the [tracing dashboards](tracing_basics.html#visualize-distributed-tracing-data-in-wavefront).
+1. Explore the trace data using our [tracing dashboards](tracing_basics.html#visualize-distributed-tracing-data).

 ### Send Data Using the OpenTelemetry Collector

-If you have already configured your application to send data to the OpenTelemetry Collector, follow these steps:
+If you have already configured your application to send data to the OpenTelemetry Collector, the data will flow as shown in the diagram:

 {% include note.html content="You need to use OpenTelemetry Collector Contrib version v0.28.0 or later to export traces to Tanzu Observability." %}

-Here's how it works:
 ![Shows how the data flows from your application to the OpenTelemetry Collector to Tanzu Observability](images/opentelemetry_collector_tracing.png)

+Follow these steps:

 1. [Install the Wavefront Proxy](proxies_installing.html).
     {{site.data.alerts.note}}